 I hate to get all cliched, but life really is a roller coaster.
-One minute you’re steadily climbing that rail and the next you’re flying face first down a slope.
-There’s corkscrews and loop the loops and sometimes you really need to just be strapped in.
+One minute you’re steadily climbing that rail and the next you’re flying face-first down a slope.
+There are corkscrews and loop the loops and sometimes you really need to just be strapped in.
 I’ve been on a bit of hairy roller coaster ride for just over a year now with my health so I’m here to share with you how participating in Mindful in May offered me the tools and resources that I needed to hold on for dear life as I was hurtling down at a rate of knots and what supported me to climb upwards again.

 Over the past 14 months, I’ve spent just over a month in hospitals including 15 days of solitary confinement in a pitch-black Kathmandu ICU, I’ve attended more doctors and specialists appointments than I dare to count and experienced more intense pain and serious side effects than I want to think about from the gazillion medications that were pumped through my body.
-In January this year I got the physical ‘all clear’.
-The clots in my brain had almost entirely resolved, there was only minor damage to my veins and I was to come off my blood thinning medication.
+In January this year, I got the physical ‘all clear’.
+The clots in my brain had almost entirely resolved, there was only minor damage to my veins and I was to come off my blood-thinning medication.
 Happy days!?
 Not so much.
 As I’d been in fight or flight mode for so long instead of breathing a big sigh of relief, that information seemed to usher in a period of intense anxiety, traumatic flashbacks, inability to perform basic tasks, suicidal thoughts, unstoppable crying and insomnia.
 So I found myself on the end of a Post-Traumatic Stress Disorder (PTSD) and severe anxiety diagnosis that forced me to make some significant life changes and decisions.

 See now why I used the roller coaster metaphor?!
 Last year was hard and filled with intense, euphoric highs (‘Oh my god life is so amazing, I can’t believe I nearly died!’) and deep, deep lows (as I’ve described above) and EVERYTHING in between.
 And I’m here to tell you what has been my saving grace…